 Balanis became the coordinator of basketball operations in July 2000 and was one of Brey’s first hires when he became the Irish head coach.
 Following three seasons in that position, Balanis was promoted to assistant coach in May 2003 and has moved to associate head coach for the 2016-17 season.

-Balanis is in his seventh season overseeing the development of the Irish frontline players after primarily working with the Notre Dame guards during his first six seasons as an Irish assistant.
+Balanis’ expertise and flexibility has allowed him to work with both the Irish frontline players and guards during his 17 full seasons at Notre Dame.
 Similar to Brey, Balanis has ties to the Atlantic Coast Conference, having played at Georgia Tech under legendary coach Bobby Cremins in the early 1990s.

-As part of the Fighting Irish basketball staff over the last 15 seasons, Balanis has played an integral role in Notre Dame’s success, both on the court and on the recruiting trail.
-Since the 2000-01 campaign, Irish teams have earned NCAA Championship berths in 10 seasons, including last season’s 2014-15 squad that finished the season with a 32-6 record (second-most wins in school history) after advancing to the program’s first NCAA Elite Eight appearance since 1979.
+Balanis has played an integral role in Notre Dame’s success, both on the court and on the recruiting trail.
+Since the 2000-01 campaign, Irish teams have earned NCAA Championship berths in 12 seasons, including the 2014-15 squad that finished the season with a 32-6 record (second-most wins in school history) after advancing to the program’s first NCAA Elite Eight appearance since 1979.

 Balanis helped bring the first conference tournament title to the program in 2015 by way of victories over Miami (Fla.), Duke and North Carolina.
-He also played a part in a regular-season championship to Notre Dame in Brey’s inaugural season as the Irish won the 2001 BIG EAST West Division title.
+He also played a part in a regular-season championship in Brey’s inaugural season as the Irish won the 2001 BIG EAST West Division title.

 Balanis helped mentor former Irish guards Kyle McAlarney (’09) and Tory Jackson (’10).
 McAlarney finished his Notre Dame career as one of the program’s top three-point shooters and set the school’s single-season mark with 124 three-pointers in 2008-09.
 Jackson finished as the BIG EAST assist leader in both his freshman and sophomore seasons, and was named to the BIG EAST All-Rookie Team in 2007.